-Except from the ancillary own funds, in terms of classification, all own fund items are classified with the highest quality, in Tier 1.
-The ancillary own funds, representing the unpaid not called-up capital, are classified in Tier 2.
+Except from the ancillary own funds and the new subordinated liabilities, in terms of classification, all own fund items are classified with the highest quality, in Tier 1.
+The ancillary own funds, representing the unpaid not called-up capital, and the subordinated liabilities are classified in Tier 2.

-Eligible Own Funds

-Regarding the solvency, the Own Funds are fully eligible to cover the Solvency Capital Requirement.
+Eligible Own Funds Regarding the solvency, the Own Funds are fully eligible to cover the Solvency Capital Requirement.